JetBrains/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 >
 {type="note" product="tc"}

 The **Open terminal** link is visible only to users whose [role permissions](managing-roles-and-permissions.md) include the *"Invoke interactive agent terminals"* permission.
-This permission is initially granted to users with the "Project Administrator" and "System Administrator" roles.
+This permission should be granted for all projects associated with the agent pool of the corresponding agent.
+Users with the "Project Administrator" and "System Administrator" roles have such a permission by default.
 As an additional precaution, each request to open a terminal is written as a new "Agent actions | Connect to agent" activity in the [audit log](tracking-user-actions.md).

 </chunk>